Language

 The Simple Past Tense of Get in English is 'Got'

 II.
-Understanding the Core Meanings of 'Got' in the Past
+Understanding the core meanings of 'Got' in the past

 When using "got" in the past tense, it maintains all the versatile meanings of "get," simply placing those actions or states in past time.

-1. Meaning 1: Receiving, Obtaining, or Buying
+1. Meaning 1: Receiving, obtaining, or buying

 This category covers instances where someone came into possession of something, whether through receiving, actively obtaining, or purchasing it.